IV1T3/PortfolioOverlap/README.md

 # PortfolioOverlap

 _PortfolioOverlap_ is a CLI tool that helps you to compare the weighted holdings of your stock portfolio with popular Exchange Traded Funds (ETFs) to distinguish overlaps.
+It also features the resolution of ETFs into their individual components to help you to understand the underlying components of the ETF and find possible risk concentrations.

 Currently, 68 of the most popular ETFs from iShares, ARK and Lyxor are supported: